kanrinsha/SpatialOS-Playfab-Platform-API/README.md

 # SpatialOS-Playfab-Platform-API
-Authentication to SpatialOS gamelogic servers using Playfab API
+Authentication to SpatialOS services using Playfab API

 Add in your ProjectName, ServiceAccountName, titleID, secretKey to ServiceAccountService.cs